 Enough good can’t be said about it, but there are some drawbacks.
 There is a highly visible homeless population.
 Although most of them are harmless, there was enough that all of my tour guides told us to stay on certain streets in the French Quarter at night.
 I felt fairly safe there, but definitely remained aware of my surroundings – as one would do in any city.

 As you can tell, food was a huge part of my visit.
 So much so that it deserves its own article.
-Stay tuned for that.
-Don’t miss it by signing up for my newsletter.
+Read more here!

 Pin this to save for later!